 Amid God’s grandiose creation, he uses lilies, daffodils, and roses to tack down the carpet of the earth.
 Likewise, he uses individuals with warm hearts and kind spirits to frame the network of humanity, preparing them for a life of servitude and eternity in Jesus Christ.
 God breathed the breath of life into one such person,Geraldine Robinson Dawkins, born to Inez Watts and the late Elmer Robinson in Bridgeton, New Jersey, on April 29, 1957, the eldest of three children.
 She was a sibling to ten other brothers and sisters living in numerous cities across the continental United States.

-To send flowers in memory of Geraldine Dawkins, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Geraldine Dawkins, please visit our Heartfelt Sympathies Store.

 Reared by her grandparents, Ida and Henry Robinson, Geraldine (fondly referred to as Geri) learned the importance of having a God-fearing life and education at an early age.
 As such, she answered the call of salvation at Jerusalem Baptist Church (a little church in the woods according to Geri), where she was baptized and served as a faithful member.
 She was educated in the public schools of Cumberland County, New Jersey and graduated from Bridgeton Senior High School in 1976.